 Returnees IDPs and refugees are more likely to return to areas within or near their villages of origin.
-Given this pattern, most return ees are likely to be concentrated in rura and peri-urban areas where they remain vulnerable to shocks induced by climate volatility, administrative mismanagement and ongoing conflict due to increasing competition over resources, housing and access to basic services.
+Given this pattern, most returnees are likely to be concentrated in rural and peri-urban areas where they remain vulnerable to shocks induced by climate volatility, administrative mismanagement and ongoing conflict due to increasing competition over resources, housing and access to basic services.
 IDPs The conflicts in South Sudan have led to significant displacement of populations.
 Since 2013, over 1.9 million people (53.4 percent children) have been internally displaced in South Sudan.
 An additional 2.1 million have left the country as refugees.
-Almost 90 per cent of IDPs are women and children.
+4 Almost 90 per cent of IDPs are women and children.
 Women with disabilities experience higher levels of physical, psychological and sexual violence.
 Elders with disabilities face greater challenges due to less access to food, wash facilities and other support.
 Disabled Persons South Sudan has a National Disability and Inclusion Policy (2013).
-According to the last census in 2008/2009 there was a prevalence rate of disability in South Sudar of 5.1%.
+According to the last census in 2008/2009 there was a prevalence rate of disability in South Sudan of 5.1%.
 The disability assessment (2019) indicates that physical impairments represent between 35% and 52%, vision impairment between 20% and 33%, hearing impairment between 12% and 15% and intellectual and mental illness between 10% and 17%.
 The main challenges faced by people with disabilities are access to basic services and discrimination that hinders their participation in social, political and economic life.
 Minority Ethnic Groups The ECRP will work in areas that are both government and opposition-controlled, conflict-affected or have significant minority populations.
 Ethnic minorities may occur at different levels, in the state or even inside the county.
-Here they may be dominated by authorities from other groups and may have little decision-making power (see section above). children are extremely vulnerable to violence and abuse.
-Children also face psychological distress: about 1 million children are estimated to require psychosocial support as a result of witnessing killings, destruction o homes and loss of family members and friends.
-Child-headed households Children UNHCR reports high levels of refugee families headed by children reaching refugee camps in Uganda.
+Here they may be dominated by authorities from other groups and may have little decision-making power (see section above).
+Children Displacement and conflict have resulted in high levels of family separation and up to 9,700 cases of unaccompanied, separated and missing children.
+13 These children are extremely vulnerable to violence and abuse.
+Children also face psychological distress: about 1 million children are estimated to require psychosocial support as a result of witnessing killings, destruction of homes and loss of family members and friends.
+Child-headed households UNHCR reports high levels of refugee families headed by children reaching refugee camps in Uganda.
 These children have become responsible for themselves and their siblings after their family members were killed or torn apart due to economic hardship and conflict.
 Lack of specific attention to these households exposes children to illness, rape and forced recruitment into slavery or armed groups.
 Initiatives such as the creation of foster banks, reunification of families and cash programmes need to be explored to meet the needs of this specific vulnerable group.
-Displacement and conflict have resulted in high levels of family separation and up to 9,700 cases of unaccompanied, separated and missing children.
-13 These 21.11.1 Women suffer greater food insecurity due to their cultural and social roles as caregivers and they may forego or pass on food within families, especially in female headed households.
 Women- headed households Up to 80 percent of displaced households are female-headed.
-For displaced widows returning to their homes of origin, the lack of documentation and rights for women to use and own property pose substantial threats their safety and security.
-Young people have largely been excluded from political life, including through the age-based systems of authority that prevails in some parts of South Sudan.
+For displaced widows returning to their homes of origin, the lack of documentation and rights for women to use and own property pose substantial threats to their safety and security.
+Women suffer greater food insecurity due to their cultural and social roles as caregivers and they may forego or pass on food within families, especially in female-headed households.
+Warran Young people have largely been excluded from political life, including through the age-based systems of authority that prevails in some parts of South Sudan.
 'Age sets' are an important socio-cultural feature which denote formalized community groups in which members are of the same age.

-Child Protection, Sub-Cluster Strategy, South Sudan UNICEF, Education, South Sudan Country Office, December 2019, p.
+13 Child Protection, Sub-Cluster Strategy, South Sudan 14 UNICEF, Education, South Sudan Country Office, December 2019, p.
 1.